isovector/certainty-by-construction/src/book/1-agda.lagda.md

 We can see now that the hole itself (called `Goal` in the info window) is a missing expression whose type should be `type:Bool`.
-But, more interestingly, Agda is also telling us that we now have a variable `bind:x` in scope, whose type is `type:Bool`.
-In order to pull the `Bool →` off of the type signature, we were forced to introduce a binding `bind:x` of type `type:Bool`, which corresponds exactly to `def:not`'s function argument.
+But, more interestingly, Agda is also telling us that we now have a variable `x` in scope, whose type is `type:Bool`.
+In order to pull the `Bool →` off of the type signature, we were forced to introduce a binding `x` of type `type:Bool`, which corresponds exactly to `def:not`'s function argument.

 There is an important lesson to be learned here, more than just about how Agda's